LFMB/BPIA/analysis/garage-proposal.md

  - 10 Years: `$16,407,604`
  - 30 Years: `$39,772,744`

-and financial year 2020's stated effectived mill rate is `$20.07` for a `$1,000` with assuming everything is priced in today's dollars means to create the average 10 year increase of `$1,640,760` the overall property base needs to increase by `$82,120,100` while the 30 year average revenue of `$1,325,758` means a total property value increase of `$66,354,300`.
-These increases might roughly equate 2.5% and 3.1% of biddeford's total valuation but they are relatively giant in regards to project size.
-The average parcel value of over 80,000 plots is `$338,556`.
+and financial year 2020's stated effective mill rate is `$20.07` for a `$1,000` with assuming everything is priced in today's dollars means to create the average `10-year` increase of `$1,640,760` the overall property base needs to increase by `$82,120,100` while the `30-year` average revenue of `$1,325,758` means a total property value increase of `$66,354,300`.
+These increases might roughly equate `2.5%` and `3.1%` of Biddeford’s total valuation but they are relatively giant regarding project size.
+The average parcel value of over `80,000` plots is `$338,556`.

 The projected windfall that this garage is giant and would be hard to replicate on an individual project basis.
-A powerful financial driver is the fact the city does not soley rely upon the approx. 2% tax on property but also includes revenues from parking which I believe will be split with with a private company.
+A powerful financial driver is the fact the city does not solely rely upon the approx. `2%` tax on property but also includes revenues from parking which I believe will be split with a private company.

 There are though a couple current development patterns that are, relative to the city, very productive on a sq foot valuation basis which is important because land is the limiting factor.